< Back

 Monitoring: Amazon Elastic Container Service (ECS)

-Amazon Elastic Container Service (ECS) is a fully managed container orchestration service provided by Amazon Web Services (AWS).
-ECS enables users to easily run and scale containerized applications on AWS without having to manage the underlying infrastructure.
+Amazon Elastic Container Service (ECS) is a fully managed container orchestration service that Amazon Web Services (AWS) provides.
+ECS enables users to easily run and scale containerized applications on AWS without managing the underlying infrastructure.

-With ECS, users can easily launch and manage Docker containers across a cluster of EC2 instances, while ECS handles the task of provisioning, scaling, and load balancing the underlying infrastructure.
-ECS can also integrate with other AWS services, such as Amazon Elastic Load Balancer, Amazon Elastic File System, and Amazon CloudWatch, to provide a fully integrated container orchestration solution.
+With ECS, users can quickly launch and manage Docker containers across a cluster of EC2 instances, while ECS handles the task of provisioning, scaling, and load balancing the underlying infrastructure.
+To provide a fully integrated container orchestration solution, ECS can also integrate with AWS services, such as Amazon Elastic Load Balancer, Amazon Elastic File System, and Amazon CloudWatch.

 Why should you monitor Amazon Elastic Container Service (ECS)?